 First, there is no really uncompetitive US MD medical school.
 Getting into any US medical school is a huge accomplishment.
 Even the “worst” schools have acceptance rates under 20%.
 So to peg a school as noncompetitive is incorrect.

 Now, there are some schools that have lower average GPAs and MCAT scores than others obviously, and this is typically what applicants refer to as the least competitive medical schools.
 Unfortunately, this does not really hold true.
 There are a lot of schools that applicants apply to with an average GPA and MCAT lower than theirs, but never get interviews at.

 One important factor to remember is that just because your average GPA and MCAT is right on target for a given medical school, that does not mean you will get in, or even be competitive.
 If a school publishes their average MCAT as a 29, and average GPA as a 3.7, realize that they are rejecting far more candidates with those numbers than they are accepting.
 There may be over 4000 candidates with a 29 or above applying to their school, but they are only accepting a tiny fraction of those.
 So just because your average MCAT and GPA is aligned with a particular medical school you cannot be assured of getting in.

 Also, keep in mind that those medical schools with lower GPA and MCAT requirements are often state schools with heavy state preferences for their applicants.

-Keep in mind, all these schools are still great, but here is a small list of private medical schools (see the note above about state schools) which applicants with lower GPAs and MCATs should consider applying to:
+Keep in mind, all these schools are still great, but here is a small list of private medical schools (see the note above about state schools) which applicants with lower GPAs and MCATs should consider applying to.

 There are more, but this is a basic list.
 Please keep in mind, each of these schools is exceptional and you will become a great doctor from any of them.
 Also remember that just because they look at applicants with lower GPAs and MCATs than other medical schools in the country, they are no less competitive.